 Quick answer: 1500 calories a day, and LOTS of protein to keep hunger away.
-No exercise program beyond such activity as day-to-day life demands.
+Limited exercise, as in, somewhat expanding the physical activity in your daily routine.

 Because I've wrestled with weight all my life and hated being fat.
 I worked damn hard for years to take the weight off but rarely got anywhere.
 I know what it's like to feel like there are no answers.
 So once I figured out something that worked for me, and far easier than most of what I'd previously tried, I wanted to help other people in the same boat.